morpig/morpig/README.md

 <img src="https://log-collector.30degrees2.workers.dev/hello.png"/></a>
 I'm Dito from Jakarta, Indonesia.
 I currently work as a backend developer & server engineer.

-I also lead the integration team, working with external partners to integrate our services.
+I also lead the integration team, working with external partners to integrate our/their services.

 ## My Work Experiences!
 ```